josep-pujol/fsfd-tasking/README.md

 ### User Stories

-User stories are divided between Free Users and Permium Users, and in function of the CRUD operation performed:
+User stories are divided between Free Users and Premium Users, and in function of the operation performed.

 #### Free User